 • Audio EQ: What Is A High-Pass Filter & How Do HPFs Work?

-So then, an all-pass filter allows all frequencies to pass through it alters the phase of these frequencies.
+So then, an all-pass filter allows all frequencies to pass through it but alters the phase of these frequencies.

 A single all-pass filter (or “pole” or “stage” as it’s often referred to in the context of a phaser) would produce a frequency-dependent phase shift that would look something like this:

 So if we were to combine this signal with the dry signal (which is what a phaser does), we would have a sort of low-pass filtering effect.
-The original signal would be at 0º across its frequency response and the phase-shifted signal would cancel it out more and more as the frequencies increased.
+The original signal would be at 0º across its frequency response, and the phase-shifted signal would cancel it out more and more as the frequencies increased.

 This result is certainly not conducive to the phaser effect.

-In order to produce its effect properly, a phaser uses not one but a series of all-pass filters.
+To produce its effect properly, a phaser uses not one but a series of all-pass filters.